Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

 Knowledge of grapes and fermentation processes

-Able to analyze and solve issues
+Able to analyse and solve issues

 Able to make a precise observation